Real-time AV processor.

 - Chroma upsampling.

-- Home theater automation — auto-switch profiles per source, drive lights / lifts / masking / AV gear, IFTTT-style rules, webhooks, third-party device control over IP.
+- Home theater automation — auto-switch profiles per source, drive projectors / lights / masking / AV gear, IFTTT-style rules, webhooks, third-party device control over IP.

 What it supports